s0raLin/scargo/README.md

 ## Configuration

-Project configuration is stored in `Scargo.toml`:
+Project configuration is stored in `Sinter.toml`:

 ```toml
 [package]